 Leaves and foliage that are left on the stems and submerged in water will rot easily, introducing bacteria to your flowers which can lead to disease and infection.
 So it's a great idea to prune your flowers before putting them in your vase and see to it that there are no leaves below the waterline.
 One of the primary tips for keeping flowers fresh is to cut their stems!
 This technique creates a wider opening at the bottom of the stem, allowing your blooms to absorb more water and delay wilting.
 Simply cut an inch from the stems at a 45-degree angle.
 It's crucial to be careful, though!
 Bad cutting techniques can easily result in crushed stems which keep your flowers from absorbing water To prevent this, avoid using dull scissors or blades.
 Use a sharp knife or sharp shears instead for a guaranteed smooth and clean cut.

-Are you in the Norman, Oklahoma area and are looking for a business that does flower delivery near me?
+Are you in the Norman, Oklahoma area and are looking for a business that does local flower delivery near me?
 Are you interested in having fresh flowers delivered?
-If the answer is yes, you have found a great resource to take care of all your florist needs.
+If the answer is yes, you have found a great resource to take care of all your local florists need.
 We are the best florist in Norman, Oklahoma.
 No arrangement is too big or too small for us.
 We provide full-service floristry services.

 All flowers need water to flourish, but different blooms have different needs!
 Before you set them in water, research their precise water requirements.
 Flowers with woody and semi-woody stems like roses, mimosas, lilies, chrysanthemums, and carnations tend to drink a lot.
 Put them in warm water filled to about 2/3 of your vase.
 Soft-stemmed flowers like anemones, freesias, and ranunculuses prefer shallow water.
 You can place them in warm water filled to only 1/2 of your vase.
 Flowers with bulbous stems like daffodils, hyacinths, and tulips enjoy a bit of a chill, so place them in cold water up to 1/3 of your vase.
 Most flowers thrive in cooler spots away from direct sunlight.
 You can still put them by the windows to create a relaxing look for your home; just be sure that they're kept away from light and that they don't touch the glass.
 If you like having flowers as a centerpiece for your dining table or kitchen, see to it you place them where there are no fruits close by.
-This may sound odd, but ripening fruits actually emit small amounts of ethylene gas that cause flowers to brown and age earlier than normal.
+This may sound odd, but ripening fruits actually emit small amounts of ethylene gas that causes flowers to brown and age earlier than normal.
 It's also best to keep them off of anything that releases or generates heat, such as air conditioning units, fire places, heating vents, radiators, or televisions - these can result in dehydration and early wilting.